-Madagascar Color Change Garnet Gemstone
+What is Madagascar Color Change Garnet?

 Madagascar color change garnet is a unique blend of pyrope and spessartine, with a smaller presence of almandine and grossular garnets.
 Trace amounts of the mineral chromium and vanadium create the breathtaking color change effect of this jewel.

-Other Madagascar Color Change Garnet Quality Factors
+- Madagascar Color Change Garnet Clarity

 The majority of Madagascar color change garnet occurs in sizes smaller than one carat.
 Larger sizes are possible but become rarer as the size becomes larger.
 Sizes over several carats are extremely unusual to find.
 Due to this rarity, demand for the stone can be very high, making it difficult to find.